bkanuka/blog/_posts/2014-05-24-disable-touchpad.md

     crw-r----- 1 root plugdev 13, 63 Jun 19 18:31 mice
     crw-r----- 1 root plugdev 13, 32 Jun 19 18:31 mouse0

-To make sure the script is executable, run `chmod +x trackpad-watcher.sh`.
+To make sure the script is executable, run `sudo chmod +x trackpad-watcher.sh`.
 You may want to add the script to your startup.
 This can be different for every distro, so won't be covered here.
 If you have any issues, please don't hesitate to email me.